hubmannj/NWTK-Cheatsheet/Cisco.md

     - [Show-Commands](#show-commands-1)

 # Switch
-Let´s start with some Configurations for a Cisco Switch.
+Let´s start with some configurations for a Cisco switch.

 ## Basic´s